kstarkiller/enhanced_OCR/README.md

 ```

 ### Take your own photos
-Thanks to this project's website you can take photos of handwritted numbers.
+Thanks @Loke-60000's and @fdeage's website including in this project, you can take photos of handwritted numbers.
 To do so :

 ```bash